danielharrell/SumLect2015/Lost_Idea_LA.md

 and even what it means to love it.

-The suspicion that a truly liberal education has no content, then, can be cast in terms that encompass what many of us might say a liberal education is.
-And this includes what many of us might say to defend it, or what we see in turn to threaten it.
-The triumph of information.
-Without the space to reflect.
-(Put list of threats as content-based first;
+The suspicion that a truly liberal education has no content, then, can be cast in terms that encompass what many of us, I think, might say a liberal education is.
+And this includes what we might say to defend it, in light of what we see to threaten it.
+For leaving headlines aside, the list of such threats can seem to reduce to the triumph of content over context, from rankings and scorecards at the start to tests and grades at the end, making the very meaning of education a matter of data-driven results, and any choice against liberal education the answer to a question never asked.

-figure out what list should be.)
+But this also seems to reduce the rejoinder of liberal education to a refrain that answers are not enough, results are not enough, content is not enough, since the rest is a matter of context.
+But this can seem suicide, if you think that the end of activity is indeed a matter of answers, results, or content. the more that is needed is a matter of context . since there is no way, in rejoinder, to privilgive content to context, And this can seem to reduce liberal education's response to the refrain of answers are not enough, results are not enough, content is not enough, in a defense of liberal education that is almost certainly not enough.
+Answers are not enough; results are not enough;
+content is not enough.
+Defending a liberal education can then reduce to finding a place for liberal education, o find a place for liberal education nd to stand against answers in this sense, or results in this sense, or mere content more generally, this reduces the defense of liberal education to a criticism of content, so understood.
+For those who don't like challenge, or focus, or single-mindedness, or ranks.
+. o speak in defense of liberal education being tested, or being graded, o speak in defense of liberal education, accordingly, is to speak agaispeak on behalf of context, ; but since there is no way to give context content  to put context in a general formulation,

+It becomes hard to speak on behalf of liberal education without speaking against content.
+And this accordingly reduces a defense of liberal education to an attack on content, so understood, whether it would accordingly be against content in this sense that a defense of liberal education must be made.

 To see this threat in grades, for example, or tests, or other forms of results-driven assessment, is to defend the substance of liberal education as if it cannot be graded or tested or otherwise assessed as a result.
 And to see this threat in STEM, is to defend the process of liberal education as if it lacked focus, penetration, or single-mindedness.  how learning happens in liberal education as if it lacked the focus, and penetration action as i it We deprive it of content in some sense, for example, when talking of how it transcends the giving of grades, or taking of tests, or any other mode of results-driven assessment.
 Or when we talk of how it talking of how it can help develop the breadth of mind needed to flourish in a technological world, always on the move. when liberate it from any contentWhen talking, for example, of developing the how to react think flexibly and critically in a technological world, always on the move. e might for example say that a liberal education is an education that transcends the giving of grades, or tests, or any other mode of results-driven assessment.
 Or we might say that a liberal education, against , or in essence. it ultimately is. adefense. it can even seem the basis of a defense: in a lower register, involving skills, or the denouncing of tests, in a higher register, that.
-But this is why, I think, the suspicion should be treated as a perennial threat to liberal education rather than a potential defense.
-(talk about the lost idea of a liberal art here).
+But this is why, I think, the suspicion should be treated as a perennial threat to liberal education rather than a potential defense. (talk about the lost idea of a liberal art here).

 (from here, talk of how it
 can be expanded, dressed up, associated with things we want